 Here's a favorable (!) review of the movie.
 Charlie's photo is next to the first paragraph; the photo on the wall is of Beverly Shapiro, who played his wife, Polly.
 During the scene from which this still was taken, Charlie opens a pressboard binder enclosing a thick sheaf of paper, supposedly weather statistics.
 It's actually the LeBoeuf fifty state excess and surplus lines law survey.
 The photo next to the third paragraph shows an especially clever bit of special effects gore involving a barbecue glove, a pig's foot, a wristwatch, a turkey baster, and stage blood (clear Karo syrup with red food coloring).

 There will be a part three to the LeBoeuf saga.
 Can you stand it?

 Update: It's here.

 Second update: A few years ago Toxic Zombies was revived in Italy as Il ritorno degli zombi.
-There's a review here (in Italian; from what I can gather, not a favorable one) that includes a snippet of my five or so minutes of on-screen glory.
+You can see it here.
 I sound good dubbed in Italian.